 St Edward’s Begins the Festive Season Together

 This week, St Edward’s truly stepped into Christmas.
 The whole school gathered in the main lobby for a festive photo shoot, complete with a visit from Father Christmas himself.
-It was one of those moments where pupils and staff came together simply to enjoy being a community.
+It was a moment where pupils and staff came together simply to enjoy being a community.

 Our traditional Christmas lunch followed, cooked with care by our fantastic catering team.
-The dining rooms were filled with the kind of warmth you only get from good food and good company.
+The dining rooms were filled with the warmth that only comes from good food and good company.
 A special moment came from Stan, who stood proudly to share a few heartfelt words he’d written to compliment the catering team.
-His appreciation summed up exactly what this season is about, gratitude, togetherness and celebrating one another.
+His appreciation summed up exactly what this season is about: gratitude, togetherness, and celebrating one another.

 A memorable week at St Edward’s, marking the start of Christmas in the best way: as one community.